Table of contents

 - Each character can choose one Wilderness Action per watch.

 - If the characters split up, each group is treated as an independent entity.

 - Potential destinations on a map are called points.

-- One or more watches may be required to journey between two points on a map, depending on the travel Difficulty.
+- One or more watches may be required to journey between two points on a map, depending on the path, terrain, weather, and party status.

 - The party has a rough idea of the challenges involved to get to their destination, but rarely any specifics.

 Travel time in Cairn is counted in watches, divided into three eight-hour segments per day.
 However, as most parties elect to spend the third watch of the day resting, one can use “days” as a shorthand for travel time.

 To determine the distance between two points, combine all penalties from the path, terrain, and weather difficulty tables, taking into account any changes to those elements along the route.
 For travel via waterways, refer to the surrounding terrain difficulty.
 For especially vast terrain, assign a penalty of up to +2 watches to the journey.